OpenEnergyPlatform/oeplatform/README.md

 The open energy platform is built atop an PostgreSQL database.
 Create a new database to avoid clashes.

+This project is developed in Python 3.4 and therefore all later uses of pip and python should call the corresponding versions.

 Once this is done, you can proceed with the installation of the actual platform by cloning the repository.
 Install the required python libraries:

     pip install -r requirements.txt